La Spezia Naval Base

 La Spezia Naval Base is one of the Italian Navy's most important and historic bases.
 The base lies in the central-western zone of the Gulf of Spezia, close to the historic centre of La Spezia.

 History

 Construction

 It was Napoleon Bonaparte who first conceived the idea of building a great arsenal in the Gulf of Spezia.

 Napoleon's idea was revived in 1857 by Camillo Benso, Count of Cavour, then Chairman of the Board and Secretary of the Navy, who arranged funding and entrusted Domenico Chiodo, an official of the Military Engineers, with the construction of the new naval base.
+Rendel produced plans which resulted in a large modern naval base being built from scratch.

 Work began in 1862 and ended on August 28, 1869, when General Domenico Chiodo formally inaugurated the plant by flooding the newly built docks.

-Second World War
+World War II

 During the Second World War, because of its strategic importance, the base was heavily bombed and was almost completely destroyed, but was quickly renovated to full operation in the postwar period.

+On April 6 1945, American forces in Italy captured La Spezia against fierce resistance.
+Later, a counter-attack led to its recapture.

 The 2nd Squadron and Decima Flottiglia MAS, among others, were based here.